jeremy-duke-nus/python-workshop/_episodes/04-variables.md

 > # Errors in Python
 >
 > Errors are raised when you are asking Python to do something it cannot.
 There are numerous base errors, including `NameError` which we just saw.
 This error is raised when you tell Python to use a variable that does not exist.
 We will be diving more into how we can handle errors in Python in the second day.

+# Conclusion

+In this section, we have covered variables, a core component of any programming language.
+Armed with the knowledge of what are variables, we will next look at what type of data can we store as variables.